savvasha/officials-templates-for-sportspress/readme.txt

 = Why my Official profile shows no stats? =
 Make sure you assigned the corresponding Leagues and Seasons to your Official profile.

+= I am not able to add any official.
+What should I do? = Make sure you have enabled the `Officials` module of SportsPress at `SportsPress->Settings->Modules->Players & Staff`.

 == Support ==